-As already explained in our answer to the questions 2 and 3, in our opinion, the notion of 'an entity's main business activities', 'in the course of an entity's main business activities', and the 'operating category' are unclear.
+As already explained in our answers to the questions 2 and 3, we believe that the notion of 'an entity's main business activities', 'in the course of an entity's main business activities', and the 'operating category' are unclear and warrant clarification.

-It should be stressed that the proposed requirements should result in a consistent application in practice.
-However, the guidance proposed for determining whether an entity provides financing to customers as a main business activity (i.e. 'when the difference between interest income and the related interest expense is an important indicator of operating performance')

-is not sufficiently clear in this respect.
+We acknowledge that the proposed requirements are aimed at a consistent application in practice.
+However, the guidance proposed for determining whether an entity provides financing to customers as a main business activity (i.e. 'when the difference between interest income and the related interest expense is an important indicator of operating performance') is not sufficiently clear in this respect.
 We understand from paragraph B29 that examples of entities the IASB had in mind when developing the requirements include, but are not limited to, banks and entities that have captive finance activities (such as car manufacturers).
-However, the link between the proposals of the ED and the requirement to separately account for a significant financing component in accordance with paragraph 60 sqq. of IFRS 15 is not addressed by the ED.
+However, the link between the proposals of the ED and the requirement to separately account for a significant financing component in accordance with paragraphs 60 seq. of IFRS 15 is not addressed in the ED.

-In our view, the current proposals might result in an inconsistent classification by those entities for which the sale of products is the 'main business activity' and the realisation of interest income is a by-product of that activity.
-For instance, this applies to the following entities that earn interest income in the course of their main business activity:
+In our view, the current proposals might result in an inconsistent classification by those entities for whom the sale of products is the 'main business activity' and the realisation of interest income constitutes a by-product of that activity.
+This seems to apply to entities that earn interest income in the course of their main business activity, such as:

-- automotive manufacturers (regarding sales financing of the products sold or leases) - construction manufacturers (regarding sales financing) - rail companies (infrastructure financing)
+- automotive manufacturers (regarding sales financing of the products sold or leases); - construction manufacturers (regarding sales financing); and - rail companies (infrastructure financing).

-In these instances, the entity's business activities are clearly focussed on the production and the sale of products, but sales financing is common within the respective industry.
-We believe that in these instances the 'customer-finance' business activity is linked to the operating activities, effecting that the 'manufacturing' main business activity and the 'customer-finance' business activity have to be treated as one bundle of business activities.
-As explained in our answer to question 2, we therefore suggest that interest income and expenses from financing activities that are closely linked to a manufacturing activity (or another business activity that is presented within the operating category) should be classified to the operating category, even if the criteria in paragraphs B29-B30 are not met.
+In these instances, the entity's business activities are clearly focused on the production and the sale of products, but sales financing is common in the respective industry.
+We believe that in these instances the 'customer finance' business activity is linked to the main business activity, with the effect that the 'manufacturing' business activity and the 'customer finance' business activity have to be treated as one bundle of business activities.
+As explained in our answer to question 2, we therefore suggest that interest income and expenses from financing activities that are closely linked to a manufacturing activity (or another business activity that is presented within the operating category) be classified in the operating category.